What Are The Types of Post-Dental Palate and Throat?

 Difficulty in Swallowing

 Other patients complain of difficulty in swallowing following dental surgery.
 This can be a result of muscle stiffness or irritation of the throat.
 The long time that the mouth stays open may place undue stress on the throat muscles.
-This leads to temporary discomfort while swallowing.
+Such an event leads to temporary discomfort while swallowing.
 This condition can be alleviated with warm liquids and soft food.

 Allergic Reactions and Throat Discomfort